gordonmannen/Portfolio/Python/Shutil-Project/README.md

 ### Shutil Project
 ***

-Write about objective, tools, steps taken and results
+Write about objective, tools, steps taken and results - Update needed.

 Return to [portfolio](../../../../)